Long Weekend Sales Hoedown – $15 Shorts, 30% off Brooks Brothers Sitewide, Tiro Training Pants, & More

 This is weirdly… just so-so.
 After a couple months of bringing 50% off pretty often, they’re heading into the long weekend with ho-hum discounts on most stuff, but some really good discounts on a few.
 So it’s hit or miss.
 Card members can knock an additional 15% off w/ BRCARD.
 Luxe cardmembers (the higher tier of card membership rewards) can take an additional 20% off.
 Same code.

+Bespoke Post is known for their monthly $45 boxes of “awesome” subscription service, but their club-room shop continues to be one of the more fun places to poke around.
+And now, a bunch of that stuff is on sale for the weekend.

-Brooks Brothers: 30% off everything + add.
+Brooks Brothers: 30% off Everything + add.
 15% off w/ BC1818

 - Made in the USA Solid Oxfords in Regent Fitted, Milano Slim, or Soho Extra Slim Fit – $83.30 ($140)